wegfawefgawefg/pygame-butthole-edition/README.rst

 ::

-   pip install pygame
+   pip install pygame-butthole-edition

 Help
 ----

-If you are just getting started with pygame, you should be able to get started fairly quickly.
-Pygame comes with many tutorials and introductions.
+If you are just getting started with pygame-butthole-edition, you should be able to get started fairly quickly.  pygame-butthole-edition comes with many tutorials and introductions.
 There is also full reference documentation for the entire library.
 Browse the documentation on the `docs page`_.
-You can also browse the documentation locally by running ``python -m pygame.docs`` in your terminal.
+You can also browse the documentation locally by running ``python -m pygame-butthole-edition.docs`` in your terminal.
 If the docs aren't found locally, it'll launch the online website instead.

-The online documentation stays up to date with the development version of pygame on github.
-This may be a bit newer than the version of pygame you are using.
-To upgrade to the latest full release, run ``pip install pygame --upgrade`` in your terminal.
+The online documentation stays up to date with the development version of pygame-butthole-edition on github.
+This may be a bit newer than the version of pygame-butthole-edition you are using.
+To upgrade to the latest full release, run ``pip install pygame-butthole-edition --upgrade`` in your terminal.

 Best of all, the examples directory has many playable small programs which can get you started playing with the code right away.

-Pygame is a powerful library for game development, offering a wide range of features to simplify your coding journey.
-Let's delve into what Pygame has to offer:
+pygame-butthole-edition is a powerful library for game development, offering a wide range of features to simplify your coding journey.
+Let's delve into what pygame-butthole-edition has to offer:

-Graphics: With Pygame, creating dynamic and engaging graphics has never been easier.
+Graphics: With pygame-butthole-edition, creating dynamic and engaging graphics has never been easier.
 The library provides simple yet effective tools for 2D graphics and animation, including support for images, rectangles, and polygon shapes.
-Whether you're a seasoned game developer or just starting out, Pygame has you covered.
+Whether you're a seasoned game developer or just starting out, pygame-butthole-edition has you covered.

-Sound: Pygame also includes support for playing and manipulating sound and music, making it easy to add sound effects and background music to your games.
+Sound: pygame-butthole-edition also includes support for playing and manipulating sound and music, making it easy to add sound effects and background music to your games.
 With support for WAV, MP3, and OGG file formats, you have plenty of options to choose from.

-Input: Pygame provides intuitive functions for handling keyboard, mouse, and joystick input, allowing you to quickly and easily implement player controls in your games.
-No more struggling with complex input code, Pygame makes it simple.
+Input: pygame-butthole-edition provides intuitive functions for handling keyboard, mouse, and joystick input, allowing you to quickly and easily implement player controls in your games.
+No more struggling with complex input code, pygame-butthole-edition makes it simple.

-Game Development: Lastly, Pygame provides a comprehensive suite of tools and features specifically designed for game development.
-From collision detection to sprite management, Pygame has everything you need to create exciting and engaging games.
-Whether you're building a platformer, puzzle game, or anything in between, Pygame has you covered.
+Game Development: Lastly, pygame-butthole-edition provides a comprehensive suite of tools and features specifically designed for game development.
+From collision detection to sprite management, pygame-butthole-edition has everything you need to create exciting and engaging games.
+Whether you're building a platformer, puzzle game, or anything in between, pygame-butthole-edition has you covered.

 Building From Source
 --------------------

-If you want to use features that are currently in development, or you want to contribute to pygame, you will need to build pygame locally from its source code, rather than pip installing it.
+If you want to use features that are currently in development, or you want to contribute to pygame-butthole-edition, you will need to build pygame-butthole-edition locally from its source code, rather than pip installing it.

 Installing from source is fairly automated.
-The most work will involve compiling and installing all the pygame dependencies.
-Once that is done, run the ``setup.py`` script which will attempt to auto-configure, build, and install pygame.
+The most work will involve compiling and installing all the pygame-butthole-edition dependencies.
+Once that is done, run the ``setup.py`` script which will attempt to auto-configure, build, and install pygame-butthole-edition.

 Much more information about installing and compiling is available on the `Compilation wiki page`_.